-The Officers Report notes that 'The proposal to install a replacement telephone kiosk at the above site would re-introduce a significant physical and visual obstruction to an otherwise clear and unobstructed pedestrian environment'.
+The Officers Report notes that 'The proposal to install a replacement telephone kiosk at the above site would introduce a significant physical and visual obstruction to an otherwise clear and unobstructed pedestrian environment'.
 In terms of the impact of the proposed development on pedestrian safety, the unit will not hinder movement and as outlined above, the removal of the existing kiosks will dramatically improve the conditions along Tottenham Court Road.
-The proposal, in association with LPA ref 2021/3917/P (CAM008) and will clearly increase the space available for safe pedestrian movement.

-The Officers Report continues that 'The proposed telephone kiosk would obscure sightlines along and across the footway significantly.
+The Officers Report continues that in para 5.9 'The proposed telephone kiosk would obscure sightlines along and across the footway significantly.
 Please note that the existing kiosk only partially obstructs sightlines, being largely transparent due to the absence of any end panels.
 The proposed telephone kiosk would therefore constitute an unnecessary obstruction/impediment and a hazard to road users'.
-Given that neither the Council Transportation Department nor TFL has objected, this should be treated as speculation and should be treated by the Inspector with the appropriate weight.
+The footway is 14.13m in total and the proposed kiosk will be 8.9m from the road, so to say that it will obscure sight lines is clearly incorrect.
+Furthermore, given that neither the Council Transportation Department nor TFL has objected, this should be treated by the Inspector with the appropriate weight.